-Trauma bonding refers to the attachment bond that is created through repeated abusive or traumatic childhood experiences with the caregiver, whereby this relationship pattern becomes internalized as a learned pattern of behavior for attachment (Carbone, 2019).
+Trauma bonding refers to the attachment bond created through repeated abusive or traumatic childhood experiences with the caregiver, whereby this relationship pattern becomes internalized as a learned behavior for attachment (Carbone, 2019).

 How to recognize the signs of toxic relationships

 Trauma bonds form in any relationship and are hard to understand.

 It is much easier to see them happening from the outside looking in: